 YOUR CHILD’S PERSONALITY AND LEARNING STYLE

 At CVMS, our teachers establish a structure that includes some direct teaching, some independent work time, and some work with other students, either collaborating or getting or giving help.
 Teachers set weekly learning goals for each student and track their progress, while also helping them learn to become self-directed learners.
 We describe our classrooms as having a quiet energy, with students comfortably and happily focused on their work.
 Our 7 C’s describe the outcomes we pursue: curiosity, command of concepts, critical thinking, cooperation, compassion, citizenship, and confidence.

 We are wholeheartedly committed to being a partner with you in your child’s education.
 We encourage you to get to know what is going on in your child’s classroom and also to communicate information about your child or family that may be helpful to the teachers.
 We strongly encourage parents to observe their child’s class.
-Each Friday, students are given school event sheets and notes from their teacher to take home.
+Parents receive classroom and school communications electronically each Friday.
 At all levels, we provide written evaluations three times yearly.
-Parent-teacher conferences occur twice a year at the Early Childhood level, and at the elementary and middle school level, parent-teacher-child conferences.
+Conferences occur twice per school year.
+These conferences are parent-teacher conferences for the Early Childhood level, and parent-teacher-child conferences for the elementary levels.

 Part of our philosophy as a Montessori school is to function as a collaborative community.
 In order to ensure an appropriate level of community involvement, and to provide for an enriched curriculum beyond the scope of a private school’s budget and expertise, each set of parents is expected to contribute 30 volunteer hours each year toward the school’s operation, growth and development.
 There are a wide variety of opportunities to fulfill this service, from classroom presentations to fundraising activities to contributing other needed skills and time.
 Learn more in our Parent Handbook.

 SAFETY, DISCIPLINE, AND WELL-BEING